15 Days |

 Highlights: Agra - Visit Fatehpur Sikri & Bharatpur Bird Sanctuary.

 Another gem hidden inside the city is the dizzying five-storied honeycombed hive, Hawa Mahal, constructed in pink and red sandstone, this place is referred to as the ‘Palace of Winds’.
-Take a walk down the Jaipur bazaars and explore the crowded streets to pick few souvenirs.
+Take a walk down the Jaipur bazaars and explore the crowded streets to pick a few souvenirs.
 Stay overnight in Jaipur while the transport remains at your disposal within the city limits.

 Highlights: Jaipur - Visit City Palace, Jantar Mantar & drive past Hawa Mahal.

 Today’s expedition starts with Amer Fort, the former capital of Jaipur and a magnificent site for the tourists.
 Constructed by Raja Man Singh, the palace is complete splendor glowing in marble and red sandstone.
-Larger space than the usual, the entire fortress is divided into four distinct section each having a dedicated courtyard.
+Larger than usual, the entire fortress is divided into four distinct sections each having a dedicated courtyard.
 Surajpol, the chief entrance of the palace, has a fascinating architecture studded with elegance and delicacy.
 Near the Ganesh gate, a temple stands with an idol of Goddess Sila Devi.

 Ascending the fort in an elephant’s back or in a jeep or by simply walking up the steps utterly depends on your choice.
 On reaching the top, a guide takes you for a tour across the palace that embraces Diwan-e-Khas – hall for private audience, Diwan-e- Aam – public’s foyer, Sheesh Mahal – citadel with beautiful mirror arrangement, and Sukh Niwas – a mahal where a pleasant climate has been created by blowing winds over a water cascade.